SebBrosso/datasciencecoursera/README.md

 * data: A data frame created using createDataset
 * output: A string containing the name of the file to store data into.
 Default is NULL, meaning no file output

-The `computeStats` function returns the resulting dataset (data frame).
+The `computeStats` function returns the resulting tidy dataset (data frame).

 Sample usage:
 ```R